What is Yak Wool?

 The origin of domesticated yaks can be traced back to thousands of years ago to the Tibetan Plateau.
 Like before, they are still used for milk, meat and fibre.
 In addition, these hardy species are largely used for trekking expeditions and carrying supplies through the dangerous hilly areas of the Himalayan foothills.

 They live and breed at higher altitudes in very low temperatures.
-Yaks are believed to suffer from and even succumb to heat exhaustion if the temperature dips to 15 degrees or below.
+Yaks are believed to suffer from and even succumb to heat exhaustion if the temperature goes above 15 degrees.
 The developed countries are showing awareness and showering appreciation of these species.
 According to a recent estimation, more than 7,500 domesticated yaks are raised only in North America.

 How Popular are Yak Products?

 Cashmere and merino are more popular than yak despite its impressive properties.
 However, demand for yak is expected to explode in the coming decades due to increasing awareness of its fine quality.
 Yak shawls and scarves are rising in popularity across the globe, largely due to modernization of marketing that now resorts to online promotional practices to reach out to the global community.

 How to Take Care of Yak Wool-Made Products